How to provide drink-drive rehabilitation scheme (DDRS) courses and the role of the courts.

 Where a provider wishes to offer a training course commercially to non-offenders based on the approved DDRS course, providers are reminded that they do so outside the statutory scheme, eg for fleet drivers, and no powers contained within the scheme can be relied upon.
 DVSA would encourage the use of the approved course for the wider development of driver education and the promotion of road safety.

 DDRS courses intended for offenders should be restricted to offenders only.

 Course providers may make minor changes to the content and delivery methods of approved courses at any time, provided their course remains consistent with the course approval and does not breach the course guidance.
 Any other changes deemed significant, such as a change in contact time, may not be introduced without prior notice to allow for the course approval alteration to be recorded.

-The quarterly performance and financial report to DSA includes the number of referrals received from the court and the number of offenders successfully completing a DDRS course during the period.
-It will also include the calculation of the per-capita fee to enable DSA to collect the appropriate fee from the course provider.
+The quarterly performance and financial report to DVSA includes the number of referrals received from the court and the number of offenders successfully completing a DDRS course during the period.
+It will also include the calculation of the per-capita fee to enable DVSA to collect the appropriate fee from the course provider.

 The statutory deadline for reporting the quarterly performance and financial data is no later than 14 days after the close of the relevant quarter.
 A template for reporting is provided at Annex D.

 The submission deadline for annual reports is the end of January following the relevant calendar year.
 A template for annual reporting is provided at Annex C.